daisleyj/drupal/README.md

 # Podman Drupal

-Stack for running a local containerised development instance of Drupal using Podman
+Stack for running a local containerised development instance of Drupal with a MariaDB database and phpmyadmin for database admin.

 ## Prerequisites